paas-team-324/quota-management/README.md

    ```

 2. Implement feature
-3. Set-up environment for testing:
+3. Set-up environment for testing (the following commands assume that CRC is running):

    ```bash
    # create testing project